linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 - **Priority:** Highest.
 - **Assigned:** Daniel McNab.
 - **Description:** We want Xilem to reliably work on Android.
-Running your Xilem app should be as simple as doing `cargo apk run` in your project.
+Running your Xilem app should require a small number of steps.
+Ideally, it should be as simple as running `cargo some-command` in your project.
 - **PR:** [xilem#309](https://github.com/linebender/xilem/pull/309)

 ### Update repository layout.

 - **Priority:** High.
 - **Assigned:** Olivier Faure.
-- **Description:** We've agreed on a layout for Linebender repository.
+- **Description:** We've agreed on a layout for Linebender repositories.
 We should move projects in the Xilem repo to match that layout.
 - **PR:** [xilem#302](https://github.com/linebender/xilem/pull/302)

 ### Rework xilem_core to be compatible with Masonry backend